Elevation: 6,586 ft

 From the parking spot, walk W just past the telephone pole and look for an opportune place to climb up onto the steep sagebrush above the road.
 Bushwhack NE straight up a steep sage/grass slope to reach a hump with an old 2-track road on its crest.
 On the USGS topo map, this is Point 5880+.
 From this vantage point, you have a magnificent view of the large home (and long driveway) alluded to earlier.
 These folks have really “made it,” as they say, because they have their own little pond in the backyard, which you can see from up here!

 Continue NE along the easy scrub of the open ridge, following the 2-track road down to a saddle, losing 85 feet of elevation in the process.
 Although the old road is badly overgrown with field grass about halfway down the ridge to this saddle, it still has some usefulness.
 From the saddle, scramble NE up a steep slope of sagebrush to reach the cairned South Summit (Point 6440+).
 Descend 120 vertical feet NE on an old 2-track road to reach another ridge saddle.

 From here, the ridge bends L/N and has a weak 2-track road leading to the summit.
 The summit of Camelback Mountain has a large cairn and two USGS Benchmarks in separate ground boulders.
 Both the South Summit and the true summit are just humps with short scrub on them, but there is some loose scree/gravel in the tracks of the old 2-track roads along the ridge crest, so be careful, particularly when descending ridge sections on the aforementioned roads.

 Retrace your steps back to the first scrub hump and then descend the steep scrub back down to Buckskin Road and your awaiting vehicle.
 Be sure to remain on BLM land on this final section of descent.
-Don’t wander off too far to the L/E or R/W. Thanks very much to Dan Rainey of the Pocatello BLM office for providing me with excellent beta (and a Google Earth Map) to accomplish this climb while remaining entirely on BLM land.
+Don’t wander off too far to the L/E or R/W. Many thanks to Dan Rainey of the Pocatello BLM office for providing me with excellent beta (and a Google Earth Map) to accomplish this climb while remaining entirely on BLM land.